sukiletxe/sukiletxe.eu/posts/blog/phonetic-symbols-part-1-reading.md

 ---

 And we've reached the end of today's post.
 I hope you've enjoyed it.
 If you have comments or questions, just drop them here, or contact me.
 Thanks for reading!

+## Updates

+* 2019-10-31: Reorganize "how to find the symbols" heading.
+Remove claim that Wikipedia is not accessible (which isnot true anymore).